Erjon Bogdani: Albania national teams

-Following the appointment of Paolo Tramezzani, former assistant manager of Gianni De Biasi, as the new head coach of the senior national team on 9 December 2016, Bogdani was named as the Albania national under-19 football team manager.
+Following the appointment of fellow assistant manager Paolo Tramezzani as technical director of the national teams, Bogdani was named manager of the Albania national under-19 football team on 9 December 2016.

-Palermo
+Italy

-In August 2022, Bogdani moved back to Italy as the new head of scouting for the youth sector of Palermo, working under his former teammate Leandro Rinaudo.
-He served at this role for two years, departing by the end of the 2023–24 season.
+In August 2022, Bogdani returned to Italy as head of scouting for the youth sector of Palermo, working under his former teammate Leandro Rinaudo.
+He remained in this position for two years, leaving the club at the end of the 2023–24 season.